Create an Add-on "user access list"

 This article shows an implementation of a user access list, utilizing the Platform API for Partners.

 - Access and use of the Platform API for Partners

 - Recording Heroku add-on resource UUIDs on provision or by fetching from the existing Get App Info API endpoint – we highly recommend that you start saving them off of the Get App Info API if you aren’t already, since the resource UUID will never change and is the primary ID for accessing the Platform API for Partners.

 There are two concepts in Heroku that you must be familiar with to build this functionality.

 The first concept is app collaborators.
 These are users which have been granted access to an app by an app’s owner.

-The second concept is an Organization and the organization’s member list.
-A user can appear on either an app’s collaborators list, or on a member list of an organization which owns an app.
-You will have to request both the app’s collaborators list and the org members list to build a full list of users with access to an add-on.
+The second concept is an Team and the team’s member list.
+A user can appear on either an app’s collaborators list, or on a member list of an team which owns an app.
+You will have to request both the app’s collaborators list and the team members list to build a full list of users with access to an add-on.

 To get a full list of Heroku users with access to an app, you’ll need to request: